adhiluphanna/deliciousrecipeh/content/post/307-recipe-of-super-quick-homemade-crab-stuffed-tilapia.md

 - " Lemon juice"
 recipeinstructions:
 - "Preheat oven to 375°"
-- "In medium sauce pan add olive oil &amp; heat to medium heat.
+- "In medium sauce pan add olive oil & heat to medium heat.
 Add in onions until the start to caramelize a little bit.
-Then add garlic, chopped up crabmeat, cream cheese, old bay seasoning, s&amp;p and garlic chives.
+Then add garlic, chopped up crabmeat, cream cheese, old bay seasoning, s&p and garlic chives.
 Stir til well incorporated.
-Remove crab mixture from heat &amp; allow to cool."
+Remove crab mixture from heat & allow to cool."
 - "Lay out tilapia fillets, pat dry with paper towel.
 Layer a thick layer of crabmeat mix onto each fillet, spread until even."
-- "Roll up each fillet &amp; lay seam side down on a greased baking pan."
+- "Roll up each fillet & lay seam side down on a greased baking pan."
 - "Melt butter in a small cup.
-Mix melted butter with lemon juice, a tad of old bay seasoning, s&amp;p &amp; drizzle over the tops of rolled up crab stuffed fish."
+Mix melted butter with lemon juice, a tad of old bay seasoning, s&p & drizzle over the tops of rolled up crab stuffed fish."
 - "Bake for 20-25 mins or until fish starts to easily flake with a fork.
 Every 10 mins drizzle a little lemon/butter mix over fish during cooking process.
-Serve &amp; Enjoy!!🍣"
+Serve & Enjoy!!🍣"
 categories:
 - Recipe
 tags: